hcanas/laravue_tailwind/README.md

 This is my personal Laravel + Vue 3 + TailwindCSS boilerplate.

 I've done minor changes to form radio and checkbox to allow customizing colors.
-The main theme colors are divided into 4 &mdash; primary, secondary, succes, and danger.
+The main theme colors are divided into four &mdash; primary, secondary, success, and danger.
 These can be changed inside tailwind config.

 More components will be added as I create more projects.